 Rethinking Plastic Packaging

 We recognise the devastating effects of plastic pollution on our planet and its inhabitants.
-It's important that we come together as a global community to address this issue with urgency and find sustainable solutions for a better future.
+It is important that we come together as a global community to address this issue with urgency and find sustainable solutions for a better future.

-Guided by the following framework, we’re making progress towards our ambitious plastics goals:
+Guided by the following framework, we are making progress towards our ambitious plastics goals:

 Less plastic: Cutting down how much plastic we use in the first place through lighter designs, reuse and refill formats, and concentrated products which use less packaging.